jorgedb98/SBI/complex_assembler/doc.md

 <img src="./img/2o61_assembly.jpeg" alt="2o61" width="300"/>

-As this is a rather complex model, the input folder holds 54 pdb files containing binary interaction between one protein sequence and the according DNA strands.
+As this is a rather complex model, the input folder holds 54 pdb files containing binary interaction between one protein sequence and the according DNA double strands.
 Thus, each file holds three chains.
 In contrast to the example of 1gzx, the naming of the files holds more information in this case:
         {protein_name}.DNA.{pdb_name}_{chain} _{dnachains}.pdb

 Example: